CodeCreatePlay360/PandaEditor/README.md

         pass
 ```

-The **RuntimeModule** base class also extends any user defined **runtime modules** with some base methods and attributes, the base attributes act as a link between PandaEditor and Panda3D engine.
+The **RuntimeModule** also defines some base methods and attributes which act as the link between PandaEditor and Panda3D engine.

 ```
 from editor.core.runtimeModule import RuntimeModule